marcosfrenkel/pqn-stack/doc/packet.md

 ## Notes

-1. The `ROUTING` intent will not be implemented for v1.0
+1. BGP-like inter-network routing will not be implemented for v1.0